julianbernauer/polidoc/README.md

 - In the folder you'll find lists of all parties covered across countries and regions
 - This is the master file for the assignemt of cmp-style codes
 - It is created from the source files using "polidoc_manifestos.r"

+# Wishlist
+- Graphs on coverage on website
+- Link publications using polidoc.net on website